 "It affords us an opportunity to show students that Portland has great companies and that anyone can enter the technology industry.
 Hopefully Career Day inspires them to sign up for a coding class."

--- Nancy Garcia, Elemental Technologies.
+-- Nancy Garcia, AWS Elemental.
 The company hosts career days at its downtown Portland office

 “It’s an investment in our future workforce, and the immediate payback is that we’re getting an extra set of hands.”

 -- Mick Winn, Blount International.
 Blount hires students through the Youth Apprenticeship Training Program.